Dr Mark Wilson

 Associate Professor Experimental Psychology & Human Movement Science

 I am an associate professor in experimental psychology and human movement science.
 Broadly, I am interested in the processes underpinning skilled performance; why skills might break down under pressure; and optimizing the skill acquisition process.
 As a chartered psychologist and registered practitioner with the Health and Care Professions Council, I provide psychological support services in a range of performance domains.

 Essentially, my work seeks to advance psychological theory (in perception, cognition and action), while directly relating to applied problems.
 As such I attempt to incorporate knowledge from a range of specialist areas, including cognitive psychology, psychophysiology, motor control, motor learning, perception-action, sport psychology, and cognitive neuroscience.
 Broadly my applied (theoretical) interests are in:

-- Expertise and visuomotor control (quiet eye)
+- Expertise and visuomotor control (particularly the role of quiet eye)

 - Skill acquisition (implicit motor learning / quiet eye training)

-- Anxiety and performance (attentional control theory)
+- Anxiety and performance (attentional control theory / theory of reinvestment)

 - Stress appraisals (biopsychosocial model of challenge and threat)

 - Youth development through sport (developmental model of sports participation)

 1995 MEng University of Manchester